-Antelope and the state of Orlando is not ready for this influx and the documentary offers conflicting perspectives from ten protagonists, and is bolstered by actual TV footage – recordings by Rajneeshis, by US TV stations etc. The ten protagonists include three Antelope denizens on one side, three powerful US government officials including the Attorney General, and four powerful devotees of the Bhagwan.
+Antelope and the state of Oregon is not ready for this influx and the documentary offers conflicting perspectives from ten protagonists, and is bolstered by actual TV footage – recordings by Rajneeshis, by US TV stations etc. The ten protagonists include three Antelope denizens on one side, three powerful US government officials including the Attorney General, and four powerful devotees of the Bhagwan.
 There are snippets of the Bhagwan speaking as well apart from how the commune evolved.

 In many ways, the tale of Wild Wild Country is extremely relevant to our current times where we see bigotry, fear, and hate around us and which is the reason it captivates me –as a process worker who has worked with healing and therapy in groups, as an OD professional and as a human being.